EdenReuveni/OOP_Ex1/README.md

 Each Polynom consists of a collection (Array List in our project) of monoms.
 (In our project the Polynom does not consist the chars _ , (), /  and *. )

-*In this project we have 4 JUNIT tests for: Polynom, Monom, ComplexFunction, Functions_GUI and also, we have 7 classes:*
+*In this project we have 4 JUNIT tests for: Polynom, Monom, ComplexFunction, Functions_GUI.
+We also have 7 classes:*

 # Monon:
  This class represents a simple "Monom" of shape ax^b, where a is a real number (the coefficient) and b (the power) is an integer (summed a nonnegative). <br />